 This self-paced online course is offered by the University of Illinois and takes approximately 12 hours to complete.
 The course will introduce and deepen your understanding of race, ethnicity, and cultural diversity.
 You will discover the complex lived realities of race and ethnic diversity in contemporary American society and investigate institutional racism, systemic social inequalities, and patterns of discrimination in American Social Institutions.
 In this course you will learn to expose everyday racism and discrimination, inequalities in housing and education and identify social disparities of race and ethnicity.

 This online course will explore the modern civil rights movement and struggle for human rights in the United States.
-The course explores specifically the strategic planning that supported the direction of the events and is told by a voice intimately involved in the organization of the movement.
+More specifically, the course investigates the strategic planning that supported the events.
+It is told by a voice intimately involved in the organization of the movement.
 You will learn about various civil rights activists and leaders and how they contributed to create change.
-You will learn about the different phases, struggles and achievements of the civil rights movement in the US and explore the different principles and strategies of non-violent protest.
+Moreover, you will learn about the different phases, struggles and achievements of the civil rights movement in the US and explore the different principles and strategies of non-violent protest.
 This course is offered by Emory University and takes about 15 hours to complete.

 This online course which is offered by University of Michigan takes roughly 10 hours to complete.
 It is part of a MicroMasters program on Social Work Practice, Policy and Research but can be taken on its own.
 You will learn about the key roles social workers play in upholding social justice, the strategies social workers apply to advocate for change and explore the core values of the social work profession.
 You will look into issues such as privilege, oppression and discrimination and what social workers can do to effectively tackle them.
 Other courses specifically focused on social justice include: